Introduction to OCaml Programming

 Mutually recursive functions

-• Mutually recursive functions are not common but they require special syntax unfortunately
+• Mutually recursive functions require special syntax in OCaml

 • Warm up: write a copy function on lists

-• List copy is in fact 100% useless in OCaml because lists are immutable - compiler can share two versions without any issues
+• List copy is in fact 100% useless in OCaml because lists are immutable - variables can share a single copy without any issues

 let rec copy l =